jedrzejsekowski/weather-app/README.md

 # wheater-app
 Simple app using wheater API.
-Key object was to agregate historical forecasts and rewrite them into .csv file or database.
+The key objective was to agregate historical forecasts and rewrite them into .csv file or insert into database.